-Administrative data4 on the same clients include cash and assets holdings and net monthly flows for each asset from December 2006 to October 2009.
+Administrative data include cash and assets holdings from the end of December 2006 to October 2009 and net monthly flows for each asset from January 2007 to October 2009.
 A positive net flow denotes a net purchase during the reference month; a negative flow denotes a sale.
-Assets are evaluated at market value at the beginning of the reference month.
-Flows are valued at market value at the time of purchase\sale.
-The availability of both stocks and flows allows us to calculate a proxy of investors' portfolio total return, equal to the ratio between: (1) the value of the assets at time t+1 minus the net flow between t and t+1 and (2) the value of the assets at time t.5
+Assets are evaluated at market value at the end of the reference month.
+Flows are valued at market value at the time of purchase/sale.
+The availability of both stocks and flows allows us to calculate a proxy for investors' portfolio total return, equal to the ratio between: (i) the value of the assets at time t+1 minus the net flow between t and t+1 and (ii) the value of the assets at time t.

-Data on assets are available for more than 20 distinct asset classes (see Appendix A).
-We focus primarily on risky assets and group asset classes into 3 aggregates: stocks, corporate bonds and long-term government bonds.
-The first includes stock-based mutual funds, ETF, directly owned stock (both Italian and foreign), and managed accounts, which we call "stocks" for brevity.
+Data on assets are available for more than 20 distinct asset types (see Appendix A).
+We focus primarily on risky assets and group asset classes into three aggregates: stocks, corporate bonds, and long-term government bonds.
+The first includes stock-based mutual funds, ETF, directly owned stock (both Italian, and foreign), and managed accounts, which we call 'stocks' for brevity.
+The second, labelled as 'corporate bonds', includes the bonds issued by the bank, other corporate bonds, and corporate bond mutual funds.
+The last aggregate includes long-term government bonds.
+These three aggregates constitute the components of the investors' risky portfolio.
+The sum of the risky portfolio plus cash and investments in safe assets, like short-term government bonds, and money market mutual funds, is what we define as total financial wealth.

-2 The sample is stratified according to geographical area, city size and financial wealth.